jrking365/developer-values/workflow/GIT_WORKFLOW.md

   Git workflow
 </h1>

-## At a glace
+## At a glance

+At Pillar, we've adopted the Continous Integration practice but using a safe approach of branching and merging back to main instead of committing directly.

+This combination of strategies increases the number of integration to the main branch as often as possible but still supports the practice of peer-review and security checks before accepting the changes in the main branch.

+The main point is to avoid long-lived branches reducing the number of integration conflicts and introduce small changes in the codebase.

-At Pillar, we've adopted a variation of the classic [git-workflow](https://buddy.works/blog/5-types-of-git-workflows#gitflow) approach.
+~~At Pillar, we've adopted a variation of the classic [git-workflow](https://buddy.works/blog/5-types-of-git-workflows#gitflow) approach.~~
 <img src="./assets/gitflow.png">

 ## Development